 That’s what is happening currently with Visible.
 Visible is a wireless cell phone service provider company formed by ex-Verizon executives.
 Just because they are well-known to Verizon management, it made their way easier to get funded from Verizon.

-If everything goes as per the plan and Visible gets success, Verizon will ultimately acquire it.
+If everything goes as per the plan and Visible gets a success, Verizon will ultimately acquire it.

 Who is Visible in the Wireless Space?

-So, if you analyze carefully Visible is similar to what AT&T has been doing with the Cricket, AT&T Mobility, and other brands.
+So, if you analyze carefully Visible is similar to what AT&T has been doing with Cricket, AT&T Mobility, and other brands.
 Or what T-Mobile has been doing with MetroPCS, or Sprint with Boost and Virgin Mobile.
-Each of the subsidiary businesses has their own brand identity in the marketplace.
-Each carrier accesses the network of their parent company, so the quality of the service is known to all.
+Each of the subsidiary businesses has its own brand identity in the marketplace.
+Each carrier accesses the network of its parent company, so the quality of the service is known to all.

 It all Comes Down to Service and Pricing

 Everything depends on the service model and the pricing that separates them from other slices of the pie.
-The wireless network started out as one big pie.
-Over the time, new slices have been introduced like pre-paid.
+The wireless network started as one big pie.
+Over time, new slices have been introduced like pre-paid.
 More slices keep coming over time.
-Visible is one more slice to the wireless pie.
+Visible is one more slice of the wireless pie.

 Many wireless providers play this trick and charge customers more than what they are supposed to pay.
-Billtrim, with the help of cutting-edge technology and in-house expert negotiators, lower your cell phone bills on your behalf.
+BillTrim, with the help of cutting-edge technology and in-house expert negotiators, lowers your cell phone bills on your behalf.
 All they need is your bills and some primary information like your Date of Birth, PIN, etc.